 Climate change is the greatest public health threat of the 21st century.
 The health impacts of climate change are complex and include illness, death, and injury due to extreme temperatures and weather events, changes in infectious disease vectors, increases in water borne illnesses, and wide-ranging impacts from air pollution.
-The WHO estimates that climate change is already contributing to 150,000 deaths per year.
+The WHO estimates that climate change will cause approximately 250,000 additional deaths per year from malnutrition, malaria, diarrhoea, and heat stress between 2030 and 2050.

 There is little doubt - the climate crisis is a health crisis.

 “First, do no harm” - that is the driving ethos of the healthcare system.
 But the very sector that is tasked with protecting patients from climate-related public health issues, is also a major contributor to climate change itself.
 The healthcare sector is responsible for 4.4% of global net emissions.
 If it were a country, it would be the fifth largest emitter on the planet.
 Although the US and China are the largest contributors to global healthcare emissions, the European Union follows closely contributing 12% of global healthcare emissions.

 Built on three pillars (mitigation, resilience and leadership), our vision is to transform the European healthcare sector into a net zero carbon and climate resilient sector that protects public health from climate change, and accelerates the transition to a low-carbon economy.

 Goals of the Climate-smart Healthcare programme: